jthieffry/asaca-notes/HA And Scaling.md

 * Both are NOT editable.
 LC is locked forever, while LT allows versioning.
 * LT provides newer features (placement groups, elastic graphics, etc).
 At this point of time, LT are recommended over LC by AWS.
 * LC are used to set-up ASG but can't be used to schedule individual adhoc EC2 instances.
 LT allows both.

+## Auto-Scaling Groups
+* Automatic scaling and self-healing for EC2
+* Uses Launch Templates or Launch Configuration
+* Has a Minimum, Desired and Maximum size
+* Keep running instances at a desired capacity by provisioning or terminating instances
+* Scaling policies automate based on metrics
+* Scaling Policies:
+    - Manual scaling: manually adjust the desired capacity.
+    - Scheduled scaling: time-based adjustment (ex.
+Sales period)
+    - Dynamic scaling:
+        1. Simple: CPU above 50%:+1, CPU below 50%:-1
+        2. Stepped: Bigger instance addition/deletion based on difference: ex CPU above 50%:+1, CPU above 80%:+3
+        3. Target tracking: Set a desired metric level and let ASG achieve that.
+Ex Desirate aggregate CPU: 40%.
+    - Don't forget to set cooldown period (ie. grace period to wait after a scale in/out event to avoid rapid fluctuation and associated costs)
+* When adding an ASG to the target of a ALB, you can use the ALB checks (HTTP/s) in lieue of ec2 checks to control the behaviour of the ASG.
+* ASG are free.
+Only created resources are billed.
+* Prefer more and smaller instance to have better granularity.
+* Use ALB for the elasticity: abstraction of the compute instances.
+* ASG defines when and where, LT defines what.

+## ASG Scaling Policies
+* ASG don't need scaling policies, they can have none.
+In this case, we can also resolve to manual scaling, where operator manually set the desired capacity.
+* In addition to simple, step and target tracking scaling policies, we can also have based on SQS approximate number of pending messages.
+* Between simple and step scaling, AWS recommends to use step, since the ASG can respond more appropriately to different amount of load.

+## ASG Lifecycle Hooks
+* Lifecycle hooks allows us to influence scale in/out events.
+* If set during a launch or termination instance event, the instance won't terminate / start straight away.
+* It will proceed to next step (ie. terminate or create) after a default timeout of 3600s or after we call the ContinueLifecycle action.
+* Between that, we can execute custom actions, such as:
+    - Sending notification via SNS/eventsbrige
+    - Backup/load data to/from the instance
+    - Etc.

+## ASG Health Checks
+* Can be either EC2 (default), ELB (can be enabled) and custom
+* EC2: everything that has status: stopping, stopped, terminated, shutting down, impaired (not 2/2 ec2 checks) is considered unhealthy.
+* ELB: considered healthy if status RUNNING and passing ELB health checks.
+It can then be more application aware (L7)
+* Custom: instances marked healthy and unhealthy by an external system.
+* Health check grace period (default 300s).
+How long to wait after an instance startup to start health checks on it.
+* This allows system bootstrapping and application start. ^

+## SSL Offload and Session Stickiness
+* SSL Offload, three methods:
+    1. Bridging (default):
+        - The ELB has the SSL certs and backend ec2 instances too.
+It receives encrypted traffic, decrypt it to read http content and execute rules based on it.
+Then encrypts it back and send it to ec2 instances.
+        - Pro: safe in transit, can do http rule routing.
+        - Cons: EC2 has copy of cert, instances need to manage cert as well and need to dedicate crypto power to it.
+    2. Passthrough:
+        - The ELB listener is configured for TCP.
+Doesn't touch the encrypted traffic at all, passes it directly to ec2 instances.
+        - Pro: safe in transit, AWS has no visibility on private cert.
+        - Cons: ec2 need to manage certs + crypto power, no http routing rule possible at the ELB level.
+    3. Offload:
+        - SSL is terminated at the ALB.
+        - Pro: EC2 doesn't need to manage cert anymore, http rule routing possible
+        - Cons: AWS has visibility over the cert, traffic within aws network between alb and ec2 is unencrypted.
+* Session stickiness is enabled at the ELB level and is set on a target group.
+* If enabled, user connecting to the ELB to this target group will receive a cookie whose expiration date is anything betwen 1s and 7 days.
+* Whenever a user connect to the target group, he will always use the same backend server unless:
+    - The cookie expires
+    - The backend server is unhealthy.
+* This method allows stateful backend server to be always used by the same user so user has a better experience.
+* The drawback is that it can cause uneven loads, the longer the stickiness and users are present.
+* Best way is just to make stateless backend servers and disable session stickiness.